t-doc-org/common/docs/demo/elements.md

 ## Numbering

-This sections uses the {rst:role}`num` role to create numbered sub-sections that reference each other, and separately numbered quotes.
+This sections uses the {rst:role}`num` role to create numbered sub-sections that reference each other with the {rst:role}`numref` role, and separately numbered unreferenced quotes.

 ### Exercise {num}`ex:first`